Certification of unbounded randomness with arbitrary noise

 However, from a practical perspective, observation of quantum non-locality in a loophole-free way is an extremely difficult task.
-Most of these experiments are short-ranged and highly sensitive to noise \cite{Bellexp1, Bellexp2, Bellexp3, Bellexp4}.
-As a consequence, it is worth exploring scenarios that are noise resistant and easy to implement.
+All of these experiments are highly sensitive to noise and require highly entangled sources which is a costly resource \cite{Bellexp1, Bellexp2, Bellexp3, Bellexp4}.
+Furthermore, the device-independent randomness generation schemes suffer from low rates and are highly sensitive to detector noise \cite{DIrand1, DIrand2, DIrand3, DIrand4} and thus highly demanding from a practical perspective.
+As a consequence, it is worth exploring scenarios that are noise-resistant and easy to implement.
 In this regard, some physically well-motivated assumptions can be made on the devices which do not compromise much over security but are easier to implement.
 Such schemes are known as semi-device-independent (SDI).
 One such assumption is that one of the parties involved in the experiment is fully trusted, that is, the measurements performed by the trusted party are known.
-Such schemes are considered to be one-sided device-independent (ISDI) \cite{steerand2,steerand3,steerand4,sarkar12}.
+Such schemes are considered to be one-sided device-independent (ISDI) \cite{steerand2,steerand3,steerand4,sarkar12,Sarkar_2024}.
 In particular, Ref. \cite{sarkar12} proposes a 1SDI scheme to certify the optimal randomness from measurements with arbitrary number outcomes.